 Pessaries can be inserted into the urethra and help with sudden discharges.
 That can happen to many people when they cough, sneeze, or even laugh robustly.
 When entered correctly, they can do quite a bit to prevent minor accidents and allow you to feel more in control.
 Pair them with a good quality pair of incontinence underwear, and you’ll feel more confident about going anywhere that you like.

 These are only a few examples of incontinence supplies that you should consider keeping on hand.
-Your doctor can provide some other suggestions based on the degree of incontinence that you typically experience.
+Your doctor can provide some other suggestions based on the degree of incontinence that you typically experience or, for men, prescribe an external catheter, such as the Men’s Liberty.
 Put these supplies to good use and continuing to get out and enjoy life will be a lot simpler.

 Urinary incontinence: Symptoms, Types, Causes, Prevention